fbpx

 • Lymphoedema

-Do I need a prescription for Compression Stockings?
+Do I Need A Prescription For Compression Stockings?

 Compression stockings can be prescribed by your physician or our chiropodist.
 To order the right stocking a measurement will be performed.
 The best time for measuring your legs is first thing in the morning, so book your appointment as close to your waking time as possible.
 For more severe conditions, a visit to a specialist and possibly surgery may be necessary.

-How does Compression Stocking Work?
+How Does Compression Stocking Work?

 Compression therapy is the application of external pressure to the limb to reduce venous pressure within the limb.
 Wearing graduated socks or stockings will support your veins and increase circulation, reducing swelling and the feeling of tired, achy legs.
 To be most effective, the socks or stockings should be put on at the start of your day and removed before you go to bed.

 Remember, the heart pumps blood against gravity up the veins of the legs.
-As a person walks, the Compression Socks contraction and relaxation of the calf muscles around the veins are necessary to help move blood toward the heart.
+As a person walks, the contraction and relaxation of the calf muscles around the veins are necessary to help move blood toward the heart.

 Some people have an inherited weakness of the vein walls or valves which create additional challenges to the venous circulation.
 Wearing SIGVARIS® compression socks or stockings is vital for the prevention and treatment of varicose veins and other circulatory problems, especially for individuals who are at risk.